What is Non-Operating Income?

 Advantages

-- Non-operating income gives an estimate of the proportion of income due to non-operating activities.
-It allows bifurcating the peripheral income and expenses from the mainstream income from the company’s core operations.
-It allows the stakeholders to compare the pure operating performance of the company and also draw a comparison across the peers.
+• Non-operating income estimates the proportion of income due to non-operating activities.
+It allows bifurcating the peripheral income and expenses from the mainstream income from the company's core operations.
+It allows the stakeholders to compare the pure operating performance of the company and draw a comparison across the peers.

-- From the entity’s point of view, reporting such income and expenses shows that the entity has nothing to hide.
-It establishes a transparent image of the entity, and all the stakeholders, including employees and investors, feel more comfortable in taking the risk along with the entity’s growth plans.
+• From the entity’s point of view, reporting such income and expenses shows that the entity has nothing to hide.
+It establishes a transparent image of the entity, and all the stakeholders, including employees and investors, feel more comfortable taking the risk along with the entity's growth plans.
+So, it is necessary to find out non operating income.

-- Reporting the non-operating expenses also represent the non-core activities that can be cut down in times of dire need.
-Such line items show value in the entity’s income statement.
+• Reporting the non-operating expenses also represent the non-core activities that can be cut down in dire need.
+Such line items show value in the entity's income statement.

-- It also helps the stakeholder in assessing more realistic figures instead of forgetting them and making plans based on fictitious numbers.
+• It also helps the stakeholder assess more realistic figures instead of forgetting them and making plans based on fictitious numbers.

 Disadvantages

-- It does not reflect the operating performance of the entity as it comprises of non-core business transactions.
+• The non operating income formula.
+It does not reflect the entity's operating performance as it comprises non-core business transactions.
 It may represent a false impression due to one-time events.
 Some companies may use it to inflate or deflate the profit to pay fewer taxes or lure investors into raising money from the market.

-- Companies may disguise such transactions under other heads to manipulate the bottom line of the entity’s income statement.
-Investors should be cautious while analyzing line items that arise out of the non-core business transaction.
+• Companies may disguise such transactions under other heads to manipulate the bottom line of the entity’s income statement.
+Investors should be cautious while analyzing line items arising from the non-core business transaction.

-- It does not have any significance in measuring the operating prowess of the entity and hence may only serve as a line item that needs to be analyzed in isolation as it is derived from non-core activities that do not form the mainstream of income for the entity.
+• It does not have any significance in measuring the operating prowess of the entity and hence may only serve as a line item that needs to be analyzed in isolation as it is derived from non-core activities that do not form the mainstream income for the entity.